A Letter from the President

 Anita Peters has been married to her loving husband Steven for 40 years.
 Together they have raised 4 children; 2 biological and 2 by way of adoption, and have been foster resource parents for over 7 years.
 The Peters have opened their home to over 20 foster children over the years, but Anita’s particular passion is in caring for medically fragile infants and toddlers.
 Her career in leadership has spanned technology, food services, and real estate respectively.
 After taking a hiatus from real estate in order to focus on becoming a foster parent, she has returned as an agent to Keller Williams Real Estate.
 Anita is honored to serve as the President of the Community Action Outreach for Infants (CARI) program and the Second Vice President of Alameda County Foster Parent Association.

 Liz Jobst is a stay-at-home foster mom.
-She and her partner John live with their six year old son, two year old boy/ girl twins, and rescue dog in Piedmont.
+She and her partner John live with their nine year old son, five year old boy/ girl twins, and rescue dog in Piedmont.
 They have been foster parents to several infants since 2016 and adopted the twins in 2019.
 Liz has a B.A. in English and Religious Studies, and a M.Ed. with a focus on early childhood education.
 She started her professional career as a Kindergarten teacher and then worked in family ministry.
 Liz is passionate about kids and families and looks forward to connecting with you at the next association meeting.

 Torfeh Rejali has a Master’s degree in Clinical Psychology and is a licensed Marriage, Family Therapist.
 She has worked for over 20 years in the behavioral health field, serving in multiple leadership roles.
 As a Clinical Operations Director at UnitedHealth Group, she provides oversight of multiple teams and programs.
 She has a certificate in non-profit management and she and her husband, Greg, are licensed foster parents.
 She is passionate about the mission of ACFPA and is honored to have the opportunity to serve the foster parents and children of Alameda County.
 In addition to serving as Treasurer, Torfeh is also responsible for the ACFPA website design and content and is the Chair of the Scholarship Committee.